bellhyve/zelta/README.md

   ...
 ```

 In ```zelta.conf```, you can define different sites, each with specific hosts and datasets.
 The ```PREFIX``` parameter in the configuration file specifies how many parent levels of the source dataset should be included in the target dataset name.
+See the [configuration example](https://github.com/bellhyve/zelta/blob/main/zelta.conf).

 Usage:sh
 ```sh